 RC Deportivo La Coruña 4-0 AC Milan

+The record.
 Walter Pandiani put Deportivo in front at San Siro but that was long forgotten by full time, with Kaká scoring twice as Milan shredded their opponents.
 Ahead of the return fixture at the Riazor, Depor coach Javier Irureta was hanging onto little more than a dream.
 "This is of course a very complex, difficult and challenging task," he said.
 "But in football, miracles often happen, things you might not rationally expect."

 Incredibly his side were ahead on aggregate by half-time in north-west Spain, Pandiani, Juan Carlos Valerón and Alberto Luque making it 3-0 – before substitute Fran González added a fourth goal on 76 minutes.
 Irureta duly promised to take the pilgrim trail to Santiago de Compostela, having prayed for success.
 "It is worth going to Santiago after this victory," he said.
 "I will do the walk to Santiago because a promise is a promise."
 Depor exited in the last four.

 Real Madrid CF 4-2 AS Monaco FC